-3D Displays
+3D displays

-• Just as the 3D images used in VR have led to new forms of input device, they also require more sophisticated outputs.
-Desktop VR is delivered using a standard computer screen and a 3D impression is produced by using effects such as shadows, occlusion (where one object covers another) and perspective.
+- Just as the 3D images used in VR have led to new forms of input device, they also require more sophisticated outputs. - Desktop VR is delivered using a standard computer screen and a 3D impression is produced by using effects such as shadows,occlusion (where one object covers another) and perspective.
+This can be very effective and you can even view 3D images over the world wide web using a VRML(virtual reality markup language) enabled browser.